-The venue’s booked, you’ve invited half the class – now you just have to feed them!
-If like most parents your budget doesn’t stretch to a caterer, here are a few kids' party food ideas that even the most fussy eaters will go for.
+The venue’s booked, you’ve invited all the friends – now you just have to feed them!
+If, like most parents, your budget doesn’t stretch to a caterer, here are a few kids' party food ideas that even the fussiest eaters will go for.

-One of the classic kids' party food ideas, pizzas are great for fussy eaters and veggies alike.
-Go for mini, sliced or DIY – just buy in bases or pittas and let them loose with their favourite toppings – mushroom, peppers and sweetcorn always go down well.
-If you're feeling lazy... just call in a custom-made pizza with an on-line delivery from a place like Domino's.
+One of the classic kids' party food ideas, pizza is great for fussy eaters and veggies.
+Choose mini, sliced or DIY.
+Buy bases or basic pizzas and let the kids choose their favourite toppings – mushrooms, peppers and sweetcorn always go down well.
+If you're short of time call a delivery service such as Domino's.

-Kids love anything bite-sized, and the leftovers will soon be hoovered up by any stray parents.
+Kids love bite-sized food and any leftovers will be devoured by the grown-ups!
 Cut out circles of shop-bought puff pastry and line a 12-cup muffin tray.
-Fill with grated cheese, softened onion and a little ham or chopped veg, then pour in a mix of beaten egg and milk.
-Bake at 180C until brown.
+Fill with grated cheese, softened onion and a little ham or chopped veg, then pour in a mixture of beaten egg and milk.
+Bake at 180C, Gas Mark 4 or 350F until golden brown.

-If you’ve ever watched a plate of these disappear by the fistful at a party you’ll know you’re onto a winner.
-Make them go a bit further by encasing them in pastry or making mini toad in the holes and serving with small bowls of tomato sauce for dipping.
+Mini-sausages are always a winner – they disappear in seconds!
+Make them go a bit further by encasing them in pastry, or making mini toad in the holes.
+Serve with small bowls of tomato sauce for dipping.

-Keep fillings simple, then cut into fancy shapes with pastry cutters to make them more appealing.
-Roll up tortilla wraps or plain white sliced bread into colourful pinwheel bites or make mini ‘club’ sandwiches using layers of white and brown bread.
-Just serve them first before you show them the sweet stuff.
+Keep fillings simple, then cut the sandwiches into fancy shapes with pastry cutters to make them more appealing.
+Roll up tortilla wraps or plain white sliced bread into colourful pinwheel bites, or make mini ‘club’ sandwiches using layers of white and brown bread.
+Serve them first before you bring out any of the sweet treats.

-Keep everyone happy with this healthy, homemade version.
-Slice potatoes into chunky wedges, toss in a little olive oil and cook at 200C for 30 minutes until the skin is crispy and they’re soft inside.
+Slice potatoes into chunky wedges, toss in a little olive oil and cook at 200C, Gas Mark 6, 400F for 30 minutes until the skin is crispy and they’re soft inside.
 Serve with ketchup and watch them disappear.

-Make fruit fun by dipping strawberries in chocolate or threading chunks onto cocktail stick ‘kebabs’.
-A colourful healthy option – and you’ll get brownie points from the parents for inspirational kids' party food ideas!
+Make fruit fun!
+Dip strawberries and other fruits in chocolate then put the chunks on cocktail sticks a la kebabs.
+If you omit the chocolate, this is a colourful healthy option and you’ll get brownie points from other parents for inspirational kids' party food ideas!

-If you're looking for homemade, healthy kids' party food ideas this is an alternative to shop-bought coleslaw which often comes with bucketfulls of mayo.
-Mix up six tablespoons of plain yoghurt, two of mayo and a teaspoon of mustard with grated white cabbage, carrot and onion.
+If you're looking for homemade, healthy kids' party food ideas, this is an alternative to shop-bought coleslaw which often comes with buckets of mayo.
+Mix six tablespoons of plain yoghurt, two tablespoons of mayo and a teaspoon of mustard with grated white cabbage, carrot and onion.
+Delicious!

-Make a batch of cupcakes then arm yourself with various icings, marshmallows, liquorice strings, chocolate buttons and plenty of sprinkles.
+Make a batch of cupcakes, then arm yourself with various icings, marshmallows, liquorice strings, chocolate buttons and plenty of sprinkles.
 Animal faces, footballs, monsters and flowers all go down well.
 You can pick up a set of 12 silicone cupcake cases for just £6 at John Lewis.
-For inspiration and ideas on how to make them, take a look at this Cupcake book - £8 with free delivery.
+For inspiration and ideas on how to make them, take a look at this Cupcake book - £7 with free delivery.
+Alternatively, to avoid any hassle and save money, buy plain cakes from the supermarket and have fun with the kids decorating them before the party.

 Rice krispie cakes